Aashish-kumar77/Car-game/README.md

 - Simple graphics and styling using CSS.
 - Interactive gameplay with JavaScript.
 - (Add more features as you implement them, e.g., "Obstacle avoidance," "Score tracking.")
+- works in Laptop & Desktop, not in mobile's

 ## Getting Started